What happens when botox reaches the vessels?

 Bruising after treatment with Botox is rare, but may occur in some cases.
 Even the best doctors can cause bruising in the patient after giving BOTOX.
-Similar to bruising, visible slight bleeding at the injection site may occur after the Botox injection.
-This can happen with Botox injections in a similar way as bruising can occur.
+Similarly, slight bleeding at the injection site may also be visible.
+This can happen when the needle punctures the skin and cuts a small capillary or vein, causing blood to flow out of the injection site.

-Botox has had an undeserved reputation, usually invoking images of celebrities with frozen faces or permanently surprised.
-On average, your skin will become smoother and wrinkle-free within 3 to 5 days after your botox injection.
+It is unlikely that many doctors and nurses want to take responsibility for the injection work of a non-medical person, so be sure to check that you are satisfied with the person you have chosen for your Botox treatments.
+Botox has had an undeserved reputation, usually invoking images of celebrities with frozen faces or permanently surprised expressions.
+However, on average, your skin will become smoother and wrinkle-free within 3 to 5 days after your botox injection.
 By law, the person prescribing Botox must be a prescribing doctor, nurse, dentist or pharmacist.

 This is because Botox is injected directly into the muscle being treated, rather than into the layers of the skin.

-So even though your brain shoots and sends a signal for your body to move a particular muscle, Botox effectively blocks that shot and prevents the muscle from moving.
+So even though your brain sends a signal for your body to move a particular muscle, Botox effectively blocks that signal and prevents the muscle from moving.
 In other words, the improved mood of the Botox group not only made them feel more confident, but also made them happier.
-And although I am personally still sad as to whether to go under the needle, at least I can effectively argue with my husband that Botox is safe for his body.
+And although I am personally still undecided as to whether to go under the needle, at least I can effectively argue with my husband that Botox is safe for his body.

 Botox is a preventive measure; it prevents muscles from working too hard and causing the appearance of wrinkles and fine lines.
 The biological blocking powers of Botox are used to treat migraines, muscle disorders and some intestinal disorders.
 Botox has been regulated for a long time and is actually a very safe treatment, even compared to having a dermal filler.
 If your doctor only gives a few treatments a week, it is likely that the products are on their shelves and they are not giving you fresh Botox.
 Botox has many benefits; it has been around for anti-aging purposes since 2002 and can also be used for a number of medicinal treatments, such as hyperhidrosis, migraines, overactive bladder symptoms and cervical dystonia.

 Roberto Raniero